nezaj/logs/fitness.md

 * Another very productive week
 * Worked hard again, pushed myself, felt good
 * However, not happy I stayed up late one night and missed morning workouts
-* ALso felt like losing steam towards end of week, gotta keep good balance
+* Also felt like losing steam towards end of week, gotta keep good balance
 * Excited to be starting new project this week

 **Personal**